 | Node (Tree a) (Tree a)

-In this example we describe what a variable of type Tree can be.
+can be.
 A Tree is either Empty, or it's a Leaf, or it's a Node (where each node again, contains a tree itself).
-But that wasn't all, the a is a type variable for the ADT Tree, so this is the implementation of a generic tree-structure.
+But that wasn't all, the a

 These ADTs combined with Haskell's powerful pattern matching, allows for articulate function definitions.
 For example, the following function takes another function and returns a new tree with the same structure as the original one, but with all the values replaced with the output of the function, when passed the original value: